CONTESTS AND AWARDS

 – The Jenkins Group, a costly self-publishing services provider, runs at least six awards programs, ranging from children’s books to ebooks.
 Entry fees range from $70 to $95, and there’s the usual raft of entry categories and non-prize prizes.

 Even among profiteers, Jenkins is unusual in the amount of extra merchandise it hawks to winners.
-For instance, check out the options for Moonbeam Award winners–at least 30 items, ranging in price from $5 (for a “Certificate Presentation Folder”) to $130 (for a Moonbeam Gold Medal–not even a real medal, just a downloadable image) to $2,699 (for the Moonbeam Winner ENTERPRISE Package–basically, press release distribution).
+For instance, check out the options for Moonbeam Award winners–at least 30 items, ranging in price from $15 (for a Moonbeam Starburst Certificate) to $169 (for an acrylic award plaque).

 – The National Association of Book Entrepreneurs (NABE), which claims to have been in business for 32 years, sponsors the Pinnacle Book Achievement Awards.
 The $90 entry fee includes NABE membership (the benefits of which are unclear), and there are more than 50 entry categories.
 The prizes–press releases, mentions on the NABE website and in its “bookselling magazine”–are a prime example of how profiteers maximize profit by offering prizes that cost them little or nothing to provide.
 There’s also the usual opportunity to order stickers and “beautiful Certificates”.